 I will also touch on the barriers to participation in sport for women and girls.
 Simple issues, including kit and equipment designed with boys and men in mind, allow such inequalities to persist.
-I spoke to lots of individuals and sports clubs ahead of this evening’s debate, and they told me that everything from street harassment when training to unequal funding is having a gendered impact on interest in sports and exercise.
+I spoke to many individuals and sports clubs ahead of this evening’s debate, and they told me that everything from street harassment during training to unequal funding is having a gendered impact on interest in sports and exercise.

 This is really a debate about the opportunities that we afford young people.
 Time and again I have heard the same stories about how some sports are gendered early on.
 Although I left school some years ago now, it surprises me that netball and hockey are still routinely aimed at women and girls, and football and rugby associated with men and boys.

 I thank the hon.
 Lady for bringing an important topic to the Chamber.
 As a proud Scotswoman, I play the Scottish sport of shinty, which is often mistaken for hockey.
 Does the hon.
 Lady welcome, as I do, the quadrupling in women registering to play shinty over the past 10 years despite the challenges to which she refers?